wintercms/docs/plugin/settings.md

 ```
 #### Properties

 The optional `category` parameter is used by the backend settings page to organize links.
-If catergory is not provided, the new link will be added to the misc category.
+If a category is not provided, the new link will be added to the `Misc` category.
 You can define your own link category or use one of the default provided by [`SettingsManager` constants](../../api/System/Classes/SettingsManager#constants).

 The optional `keywords` parameter is used by the settings search feature.
 If keywords are not provided, the search uses only the settings item label and description.